Student Environment, Wellbeing & Engagement (SEWE)

 - Continue to operate the recycling of Ink Cartridges and Batteries.
 Storage boxes are kept in the Admin area.

 - Investigate initiatives re conserving water within the school.
 Student monitors for taps etc

 - Continue to promote the recycling of boxes, plastic bottles, straws etc for use in the Art Room and/or Science Room

-YCDI – The Core Values of Roseworth Primary School
+You Can Do It (YCDI) – The Core Values of Roseworth Primary School

 An important series of self reflection testing has been undertaken at Roseworth Primary School is the form of a Values Profiling Survey.
-This testing was undertaken to determine the strengths and weakness of our school population as measured against the Values in the Curriculum Framework.
+This testing was undertaken to determine the strengths and weaknesses of our school population as measured against the Values in the Curriculum Framework.